Annual Report to the Staff Council

 The NC shall proceed with the nominations of Officers, At-Large Community Representatives, and delegates as follows:

-a) The NC shall solicit from all UHSC represented staff nominations for each of the officers of the Executive Board and the four (4) At-Large Community Representatives and, in alternate years, SC delegates, and will investigate eligibility (meet conditions of Staff Council representation) of all nominees by the second week of February.
+- The NC shall solicit from all UHSC represented staff nominations for each of the officers of the Executive Board and the four (4) At-Large Community Representatives and, in alternate years, SC delegates, and will investigate eligibility (meet conditions of Staff Council representation) of all nominees by the second week of February.

-e) The newly elected Executive Board members and At-Large Community Representatives shall be installed in their positions at the April annual UHSC meeting.
+- The newly elected Executive Board members and At-Large Community Representatives shall be installed in their positions at the April annual UHSC meeting.
 SC delegates will take their positions in April or at the start of the next University committee or Faculty Senate annual session.

-Vacancies of Officers and At-Large Community Representatives shall be filled as in accordance with the following:
+Vacancies of Officers, At-Large Community Representatives, and delegates shall be filled as in accordance with the following:

-b) Should any other Executive Board or At-Large Community Representative position be vacant, the Staff Council Executive Board shall meet and select a replacement from the UHSC represented staff for the remainder of the term.
+- Should any other Executive Board, At-Large Community Representative, or delegate position be vacant, the Staff Council Executive Board shall meet and select a replacement from the UHSC represented staff for the remainder of the term.
 First consideration may be given to the list of nominees from the most recent election.

 If charges are brought against an officer, that officer will step aside until said charges are resolved.
 The Executive Board shall assume the officer’s duties and responsibilities during this time; if the officer stepping aside is the Chair then Article 2, Section 2 will apply.
 Chargeable offenses are outlined in Section 3 of this Article.